telepresenceio/telepresence/docs/index.md

 <script type="text/javascript" src="https://asciinema.org/a/109183.js" id="asciicast-109183" async></script>

-## Telepresence makes development faster
+## Why Telepresence: faster development, full control

 Let's assume you have a web service which listens on port 8080, and has a Dockerfile which gets built to an image called `examplecom/servicename`.
 Your service depends on other Kubernetes `Service` instances (`thing1` and `thing2`), and on a cloud database.